 The Plans.
-We have granted stock options, restricted stock and other incentive compensation pursuant to two plans - the 1999 Charter Communications Option Plan and the 2001 Stock Incentive Plan.
+We have granted stock options, restricted stock and other incentive compensation under two plans - the 1999 Charter Communications Option Plan and the 2001 Stock Incentive Plan.
 The 1999 Charter Communications Option Plan provided for the grant of options to purchase membership units in Charter Holdco to current and prospective employees and consultants of Charter Holdco and its affiliates and to our current and prospective non-employee directors.
-Membership units received upon exercise of any options are immediately exchanged for shares of our Class A common stock on a one-for-one basis.
+Membership units received upon exercise of any options are immediately exchanged for shares of Charter Class A common stock on a one-for-one basis.

 The 2001 Stock Incentive Plan provides for the grant of non-qualified stock options, stock appreciation rights, dividend equivalent rights, performance units and performance shares, share awards, phantom stock and/or shares of restricted stock (not to exceed 3,000,000 shares) as each term is defined in the 2001 Stock Incentive Plan.
-Employees, officers, consultants and directors of the Company and its subsidiaries and affiliates are eligible to receive grants under the 2001 Stock Incentive Plan.
+Employees, officers, consultants and directors of Charter and its subsidiaries and affiliates are eligible to receive grants under the 2001 Stock Incentive Plan.
 Generally, options expire 10 years from the grant date.
 Unless sooner terminated by our board of directors, the 2001 Stock Incentive Plan will terminate on February 12, 2011, and no option or award can be granted thereafter.

 Together, the plans allow for the issuance of up to a total of 90,000,000 shares of our Class A common stock (or units exchangeable for our Class A common stock).
 Any shares covered by options that are terminated under the 1999 Charter Communications Option Plan will be transferred to the 2001 Stock Incentive Plan, and no new options will be granted under the 1999 Charter Communications Option Plan.
-At September 30, 2004, 903,970 shares had been issued under the plans upon exercise of options, 160,645 had been issued upon vesting of restricted stock granted under the plans, and 2,104,978 shares were subject to future vesting under restricted stock agreements.
-Of the remaining 86,830,407 shares covered by the plans, as of September 30, 2004, 28,213,409 were subject to outstanding options (34% of which were vested) and 58,616,998 remained eligible for future grant.
-Of the 58,616,998 shares remaining there are 6,663,600 performance units granted under Charter's Long-Term Incentive Program as of September 30, 2004, which will be issued on the third anniversary of the date of grant conditional upon Charter's performance against certain financial targets approved by Charter's Board of Directors at the time of the award.
+At March 31, 2005, 1,309,620 shares had been issued under the plans upon exercise of options, 655,749 had been issued upon vesting of restricted stock granted under the plans, and 1,162,176 shares were subject to future vesting under restricted stock agreements.
+Of the remaining 86,872,455 shares covered by the plans, as of March 31, 2005, 29,067,828 were subject to outstanding options (30% of which were vested), and there were 11,627,420 performance shares granted under Charter's Long-Term Incentive Program, which will vest on the third anniversary of the date of grant conditional upon Charter's performance against certain financial targets approved by Charter's board of directors at the time of the award.
+As of March 31, 2005, 46,177,207 shares remained available for future grants under the plans.

-In July 2003, we amended the plans to authorize the repricing of options, which could include reducing the exercise price per share of any outstanding option, permitting the cancellation, forfeiture or tender of outstanding options in exchange for other awards or for new options with a lower exercise price per share, or repricing or replacing any outstanding options by any other method.
+The plans authorize the repricing of options, which could include reducing the exercise price per share of any outstanding option, permitting the cancellation, forfeiture or tender of outstanding options in exchange for other awards or for new options with a lower exercise price per share, or repricing or replacing any outstanding options by any other method.